Carass History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+The name Carass first arose amongst the Anglo-Saxon tribes of Britain.
 It is derived from their having lived in a house which was situated by a marsh.
 Carass is a topographic surname, which is a type of surname that was given to a person who resided near a physical feature such as a hill, stream, church, or type of tree.
 However, Carass may also be a habitation surname derived from a pre-existing name for a town, village, parish, or farmstead.
-In this case, the eponymous settlement is Carhouse, in the county of Yorkshire.
+In this case, the eponymous settlement is Carhouse, in Yorkshire.

 Early Origins of the Carass family